 If your child can’t eat the food on our menu, we are happy to microwave any prepackaged and prepared foods provided they are simple, easy to manage, and you have notified us in advance.
 Our suggestion is to go through our menu and model your prepackaged meals after our meals.
 If we’re having pancakes for breakfast and due to a gluten allergy you can’t have these, you can precook some of your own pancakes and freeze them in a plastic container.
 We’ll grab this container, heat it up in a microwave, and serve it to your child.
 If we’re having pizza for dinner and your child can’t eat this, pick out an acceptable pizza in the frozen section of the supermarket.
 We’ll cook and serve it.

 If you are planning on sending your own food up, you MUST let us know ahead of time…please fill out the below Special Concerns Form.

 Please realize that we’re cooking for upwards of 200 people, so if you’re sending up your own food, you’ve got to make it easy and simple for us.
 One to two course meals labeled and prepackaged in plastic, microwaveable containers is just fine and we can make certain your child gets their food along with everyone else.
 If you send up your own food that is more complicated than this, or you don’t let us know ahead of time, it’s very possible that we won’t have the time to prepare the food for your child until after everyone else has been served.
 If you have questions, please let us know ahead of time.

 Parents!!!
-Please do not send up any food that contains PEANUTS.
+Please do not send up any food that contains PEANUTS or TREE NUTS.